Digital Marketing Services London

 - •Sales-only content: every email asks for something, teaching subscribers to tune out

-- •No re-engagement strategy: cold and inactive subscribers left in the list until they quietly unsubscribe or damage deliverability
+- •No re-engagement strategy: cold subscribers left on the list until they quietly unsubscribe or damage deliverability

 - •Wrong send frequency: inconsistent scheduling that oscillates between flooding subscribers and disappearing for months

-- •No conversion measurement: knowing open rates but not knowing which emails produce enquiries
+- •No conversion measurement: knowing open rates but not knowing which emails actually produce enquiries

 - •Welcome sequences: five to seven emails across the first two weeks, building trust and introducing the business before asking for anything